Qailahc/CDV01_Career_Goals_Reflection_QAICON418_WFC2401_GROUPB_QAIYLAHCONWAY_CDV01/README.md

 1. **Specific**:
    - Clearly define what you want to achieve:
-     - "I want to establish a successful career in cyber security."
+     - I want to establish a successful career in cyber security.
-     - "I aim to freelance as a cyber security professional."
+     - I aim to freelance as a cyber security professional.
-     - "I plan to create a business focused on mentoring young girls in software development and cyber security."
+     - I plan to create a business focused on mentoring young girls in software development and cyber security.

 2. **Measurable**:
    - Determine how you'll measure your progress:
-     - "I will acquire relevant certifications or degrees in cyber security."
+     - I will acquire relevant certifications or degrees in cyber security.
-     - "I will complete a certain number of freelance projects."
+     - I will complete a certain number of freelance projects.
-     - "I will track the number of girls I mentor and their progress."
+     - I will track the number of girls I mentor and their progress.

 3. **Achievable**:
    - Ensure your goals are realistic and attainable:
-     - "I will actively seek job opportunities in cyber security."
+     - I will actively seek job opportunities in cyber security.
-     - "I will build a strong portfolio for freelancing."
+     - I will build a strong portfolio for freelancing.
-     - "I will network with schools and organizations to find mentees."
+     - I will network with schools and organizations to find mentees.

 4. **Relevant**:
    - Align your goals with your long-term vision:
-     - "A career in cyber security aligns with my passion and skills."
+     - A career in cyber security aligns with my passion and skills.
-     - "Freelancing allows me to gain diverse experience."
+     - Freelancing allows me to gain diverse experience.
-     - "Mentoring young girls contributes to a more inclusive tech industry."
+     - Mentoring young girls contributes to a more inclusive tech industry.

 5. **Time-bound**:
    - Set deadlines for each component of your goal:
-     - "Within 2 years, I will secure a full-time job in cyber security."
+     - Within 2 years, I will secure a full-time job in cyber security.
-     - "By the end of year 3, I will have completed at least 5 freelance projects."
+     - By the end of year 3, I will have completed at least 5 freelance projects.
-     - "Within 5 years, I will have established my mentoring business."
+     - Within 5 years, I will have established my mentoring business.

 My SMART goal plan could be: